damn/core.component/README.md

 (x/apply-sys tick {:a {:counter 0}} 10)
 ; {:a {:counter 10}}

-; because systems are normal multimethods you can just call them directly also ; on specific components
+; because systems are normal functions/multimethods you can just call them directly also ; on specific components
 (tick :a {:counter 0} 3)
 ; {:counter 3}